Have you ever wondered, “How can I reduce my electric bill?” or “How can I save more energy?” You’re not alone!

 Washing and Drying Clothes

-- Clean the lint filter and vent pipe regularly on clothes dryer.
+- Regularly clean the clothes dryer’s lint filter and vent pipe.

 - Don’t overload the dryer.